xpgram/advance-wars/src/00 - Todo List.md

 - One failure of my design, I just realized, is that for online play it is incredibly easy to cheat.
 I'm not sure *how* but I know it's possible.
 Units hidden by fog should be unknown to the player, but the client knows always.
 If a hacker could get the game to log the objects of the map, I can't stop them.
 Ideally this would be information known to the server and shared only when necessary.
 Oh well.
 But anyway, good essay detail.
 Proves I think.

+- I think there is slim hope of extending BitmapText to do what I want.
+Unless I look at the source.
+Eh.
+Maybe.
+[ ] ColoredBitmapText is a wrapper class which
+  [ ] splits the given string by the tint-code escape char [ ] creates a bitmaptext object for each string that is tinted according to the letter code at string[0] [ ] merges each object into lines
+    - How do we accomplish line-wrap with separate text objects?
+    [ ] This means text has to be split along inserted newline characters, too.
+This colored-words bit is a big job.
+Let's focus on the textbox itself for now.
+I may have to write my own typewrite-text class, but we'll do that later.

+[ ] PIXI.BitmapFont.from("fontname", {options})
+    This would help some of the custom fonts I have.
+Like that one I use for the title of Terrain and Troop-types in the details window.

 [ ] ClickableContainer does not recognize mouse-hover during construction if the mouse is already hovering.
 The mouse must leave and then re-enter.

 [ ] Inserting new terrain types into Terrain.ts (non-appending) will break every existing map.
 I need an id system that is concrete but not just sequential order.